‘Black Panther,’ ‘Star Is Born’ up for SAG Awards’ top honor

 The two leading Oscar nominees — “Roma” and “The Favourite” — were bypassed by the actors guild for a field that also includes “Crazy Rich Asians,” ‘’Bohemian Rhapsody” and “A Star Is Born,” which led all films with four nominations.
 “The Favourite” still earned nods for its three lead actresses — Olivia Colman, Emma Stone and Rachel Weisz — but “Roma” was shut out entirely.
 Both films landed 10 Oscar nods Tuesday.

 The SAG Awards also have something the Oscars don’t: a host.
 Megan Mullally will emcee the show from the Shrine Auditorium in Los Angeles.
-TNT and TBS will air the broadcast live beginning at 8 p.m.
-EST. Tom Hanks will present Alan Alda with the Life Achievement Award.
+Tom Hanks will present Alan Alda, who in July revealed that he had been living with Parkinson’s disease, with the Life Achievement Award.

 The best picture winner at the Academy Awards has always first been nominated for best ensemble by the SAG Awards except in 1996, when “Braveheart” won best picture, and last year, when Guillermo del Toro’s “The Shape of Water” overcame the SAG omission to win best picture.
 The actors guild instead awarded “Three Billboards Outside Ebbing, Missouri” its top prize.